ronmeij/CampusFabric/README.md

   - VLAN id, name, L2VSN and VRF
   - VRRP (2 instances per VLAN)
   - Wake on LAN (directed broadcast)
+  - If the field 'IP address' under the switch name is left empty the VLAN is created as L2-VSN
+  - If 'nocreate' instead 'IP address' is used the VLAN is not created on the switch
+  - If 'mc-config-lite' instead 'IP address' is used the VLAN is created for 'mc-config-lite'
+  - With 'd' before the IP netmask the IP interface is created in state-disabled
+  - A file is created with the required 'ip interface enable' commands

   04 VRF circuitless IP addresses (12 switches per sheet)
   - VRF circuitless IP address